ShenglongZhou/CSpack/CSpack/README.txt

 %   pars  : pars.x0    --  Starting point of x (default, zeros(n,1))
 %           pars.s     --  Sparsity of x, an integer between 1 and n-1
 %                          This is REQUIRED for 'NHTP' and 'IIHT'
-%           pars.tau   --  A positive scalar (default, 1)
+%           pars.eta   --  A positive scalar for 'NHTP' (default, 1)
-%                          This is vaild for 'NHTP' and 'NL0R'
-%           pars.x0    --  Starting point of x (default, zeros(n,1))
 %           pars.disp  --  Results of each step are displayed or not (default,1)
-%           pars.draw  --  A graph is drawn or not (default,0)
 %           pars.maxit --  Maximum number of iterations (default,2000)
 %           pars.tol   --  Tolerance of the halting condition (default,1e-6)
 %           ------------------Particular for NL0R -------------------------
+%           pars.tau   --  A positive scalar for 'NL0R' (default, 1)
 %           pars.lam   --  An initial penalty parameter (default, 0.1)
 %           pars.obj   --  A predefined lower bound of f(x), (default,1e-20)
 %           pars.rate  --  A positive scalar to adjust lam, (default, 0.5)